SynfiniDLT/example-daml-package-upgrade/README.md

 ## Introduction

 Let us say we have a template `T` from package `P` and some contract instances of `T` are created.
 If we then modify any of the source code files of `P` or modify any of its dependencies, then we have created a new template `T'` within a new package `P'`.
 Note, this applies even if `T'` has exactly the same schema, choices and stakeholders as the original `T`.
-The Daml ledger will treat contract instances of `T` and `T'` as through they are instances of unrelated templates, making them incompatible.
+The Daml ledger will treat contract instances of `T` and `T'` as though they are instances of unrelated templates, making them incompatible.
 The instances of `T` must be archived and corresponding instances of `T'` should be created, as it will be impractical to deal with instances of both `T` and `T'` on the ledger.
 This project provides sample Daml code which performs the upgrade.